‘Fairy Tail: Dragon Cry’ Full Trailer, Bonus Content, Movie Cast And Characters

 Fairy Tail: Dragon Cry, a movie based on the immensely popular manga of the same name, will soon make its debut.
 In fact, advanced tickets are expected to go on sale within a few days, and hence, promotions for the highly anticipated Japanese movie are in full swing.

 The makers have been steadily releasing new information about the anime movie Fairy Tail: Dragon Cry.
-Apart from the first full official trailer of the Dragon Cry Movie, the creators have also revealed some more information about the plot and storyline as well as the voice cast that will be voicing the various characters.
+Apart from the first full official trailer of the Dragon Cry movie, the creators have also revealed some more information about the plot and storyline as well as the voice cast that will be voicing the various characters.
 If that’s not all, the recently posted trailer also reveals some interesting bonus content.

 Incidentally, Fairy Tail: Dragon Cry is introducing several new characters in addition to the already extensive list.
 Given the fact that Natsu Dragneel and his band of trusted comrades from the Fairy Tail Guild move away from their traditional and well-known battlegrounds in search of an artifact, several new characters from the foreign land make an appearance.
 These characters also play an important role.
 In fact, some of the new characters help define the movie and offer direction as well.